Abandoned Pennsylvania Turnpike: Abandonment & Later Uses

-The tunnel's entrances have deteriorated due to vandalism, and their signboards were taken sometime between 1981 and 1999.
-However, tunnel structure is still sound despite not having been maintained for decades.
+The PTC sold most of the property to the Southern Alleghenies Conservancy (SAC) for $1 in 2001.
+The property was then managed by Friends of the Pike 2 Bike, a coalition of non-profit groups (including the SAC) that eventually converted the stretch into a bike trail.

 A business plan and feasibility study was completed by Gannett Fleming in 2005.
 It proposed various ideas to make the trail as accessible as possible for cyclists, hikers, inline skaters, and equestrians.